-In 2013, Chef Fraya published her first cookbook, “Cookies for Kids’ Cancer: All the Good Cookies,” and she’s supervised the culinary aspects of the annual Chefs for Kids’ Cancer Gala Fundraiser since 2014.
+In 2013, Chef Fraya worked on the cookbook, “Cookies for Kids’ Cancer: All the Good Cookies,” developing and testing the recipes, and she’s supervised the culinary aspects of the annual Chefs for Kids’ Cancer Gala Fundraiser since 2014.

 Chef Fraya trained students at two Culinary Institute of America restaurants as an assistant instructor from 1985 to 1986, and taught recreational cooking classes for group tours, private clients and charity events at The Silo (now Hunt Hill Farm) in New Milford, Connecticut, from 1990 to 1995.
 She began as the lead chef for ICE’s recreational program in October 2018.

 "My desire to teach recreational cooking at ICE is longstanding," says Chef Fraya.
 "Peter Kump offered me this job in 1994, but at that time I chose to pursue a career in the magazine world.
 Teaching here at ICE now is the capstone of my career."